jazzlyj/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 export KUBERNETES_PUBLIC_ADDRESS='10.10.1.40'
 ```

-????
-The hostnames controller.example.com and kubernetes.example.com are supposed to point to the VIP (10.240.0.50) of the controller nodes  ????

 ### The kubelet Kubernetes Configuration File

 When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).